afodunrinbikunmi-data/mtn_nigeria_churn_prediction_model/README.md

 - **All models need improvement** — SMOTE and XGBoost are recommended next steps

 ## Limitations
 The dataset contains only 974 records which limits model robustness and generalisation.
-The class imbalance of 70/30 causes all three models to underperform on the minority churned class — the most important class for the business use case.
+The class imbalance of 70/30 causes all three models to underperform on the minority churned class, the most important class for the business use case.
 The dataset is synthetically generated and results should not be applied to real MTN Nigeria business decisions without validation on live customer data.

 ## Next Steps
 - **Implement SMOTE to balance training data**